Guide

 Inviting managers

-03 · Auction
+03 · Draft

-The auction is how managers build their squads at the start of each season.
-Rather than an automated draft, Fantasy Dugout uses a results-upload model — the league runs its auction however it likes (in person, on a call, via a spreadsheet) and the admin then uploads the results.
+In an auction, every manager is given the same budget (e.g. £50M) and bids against each other for players.
+The highest bidder wins the player at the price they bid.
+Fantasy Dugout uses a results-upload model — the league runs its auction however it likes (in person, on a video call, via a spreadsheet) and the admin then uploads the results.

 1